thelasthydra/Sports-Warehouse/README.md

 # Sports Warehouse
  In this project I created a sporting goods e-commerce store.
-This was created using PHP for backend and HTML, CSS, SCSS & JavaScript for frontend.
+ This was created using PHP for backend & HTML, CSS, SCSS & JavaScript for frontend.